Olezha228/Laba2/README.md

 # Laba2
 My second laba, started using for, while, do while...
+The task is attached in the word file.